ReactPoland/falcorjs-tutorial/tutorial.md

 ```
 In the above's code we are importing the rootReducer that we've created recently.
 We also import the redux-thunk's lib which is very useful for server side rendering (described later in the book).

-At the end, we export a store which is composed of many different's reducers (currently routing and article's reducer that you can find in ***reducer/index.js***) and is able to handle the server rendering initial's state.
+At the end, we export a store which is composed of many different's reducers (currently routing and description's reducer that you can find in ***reducer/index.js***) and is able to handle the server rendering initial's state.

-#### Last tweaks in layouts/PublishingApp.js before running the app
+#### Last tweaks in layouts/BookDescriptionsApp.js before running the app

-The last thing that changed in our app is that we have out-of-date code in PublishingApp.
+The last thing that changed in our app is that we have out-of-date code in BookDescriptionsApp.

 Why outdated?
-Because we have introduced rootReducer and combineReducers so if you will check your code in render of PublishingApp here:
+Because we have introduced rootReducer and combineReducers so if you will check your code in render of BookDescriptionsApp here:
 ```
    let descriptionsJSX = [];
     for(let descriptionKey in this.props) {